Keeping our streams safe & healthy

 Community flood resilience

-On Auckland’s North Shore, three environmental organisations - Pupuke Birdsong Project, Pest Free Kaipātiki and Kaipātiki Project - are working together, proudly supported by Auckland Council's Healthy Waters.
-Our mission is to empower communities to get involved in caring for our local streams through safe, collaborative efforts, ensuring our waterways remain clean, healthy and flood-resilient.
+On Auckland’s North Shore, that's what we're working towards.
+Proudly supported by Auckland Council's Healthy Waters, our mission is to empower communities to get involved in caring for our local streams through safe, collaborative efforts, ensuring our waterways remain clean, healthy and flood-resilient.

 Community Events